-In this paper we investigate the optimal control approach for the active control of the circular cylinder wake flow considered in the laminar regime (Re = 200).
-The objective is the minimization of the total mean drag where the control parameters are the amplitude and the frequency of the time-harmonic cylinder rotation.
-When the Navier-Stokes equations are used as state equation, the discretization of the optimality system leads to large scale discretized optimization problems that represent a tremendous computational task.
+Abstract: In this report we investigate the optimal control approach for the active control of the laminar circular cylinder wake flow (Re = 200).
+The objective is the minimization of the mean total drag where the control function is the time harmonic angular velocity of the rotating cylinder.
+When the Navier-Stokes equations are used as state equations, the discretization of the optimality system leads to large scale discretized optimization problems that represent a tremendous computational task.
 In order to reduce the number of state variables during the optimization process, a Proper Orthogonal Decomposition (POD) Reduced-Order Model (ROM) is then derived to be used as state equation.
-Since the range of validity of the POD ROM is generally limited to the vicinity of the design parameters in the control parameter space, we propose to use the Trust-Region Proper Orthogonal Decomposition (TRPOD) approach, originally introduced by Fahl (2000), to update the reduced-order models during the optimization process.
-Benefiting from the trust-region philosophy, rigorous convergence results guarantee that the iterates produced by the TRPOD algorithm will converge to the solution of the original optimization problem defined with the Navier-Stokes equations (the so-called global convergence of the trust-region methods).
-A lot of computational work is indeed saved because the optimization process is now based only on low-fidelity models.
-Since the cost functional is the total mean drag, the POD basis functions were extended to the pressure data.
-A particular care was taken to derive a POD ROM for the pressure and velocity fields with an appropriate balance between model accuracy and robustness .
-The key enablers are the calibration of the POD ROM by the introduction of an optimal eddy-viscosity for each POD mode and the addition in the POD expansion of several non-equilibrium modes to describe various operating conditions.
+Since the range of validity of the POD ROM is generally limited to the vicinity of the design parameters in the control parameter space, we propose to use the Trust-Region Proper Orthogonal Decomposition (TRPOD) approach to update the reduced-order models during the optimization process.
+Benefiting from the trust-region philosophy, rigorous convergence results guarantee that the iterates produced by the TRPOD algorithm will converge to the solution of the original optimization problem defined with the Navier-Stokes equations.
+A lot of computational work is indeed saved because the optimization process is now based only on low order models.
+The key enablers to an accurate and robust POD ROM for the pressure and velocity fields are the extension of the POD basis functions to the pressure data, the introduction of eddy-viscosity estimated for each POD mode as the solution of an auxiliary optimization problem, and the inclusion of different non-equilibrium modes.
 When the TRPOD algorithm is applied to the wake flow configuration, this approach converges to the minimum predicted by an open-loop control approach and leads to a relative mean drag reduction of 30% for reduced numerical costs.

-Key words: Model reduction, Proper Orthogonal Decomposition, Surrogate optimization, Adaptive strategy
+Key-words: Model reduction, Proper Orthogonal Decomposition, Surrogate optimization, Adaptive strategy